-7. Real-Data Analyses
+7. Real Data Analysis

-7.1.
-Higgs Twitter data
+7.1 Higgs Twitter data

-Twitter is a popular American social networking site, with a microblogging system that allows users to post and interact with posts, called "tweets."
-In this section, we analyze the Higgs Twitter data set collected by De Domenico et al. (2013) and available at https://snap.stanford.edu/data/higgs-twitter. html.
-These data were built by keeping track of the spreading process on Twitter before, during, and after the announcement on July 4, 2012, of the discovery of a new particle with the elusive Higgs boson features.
+Twitter is a popular American social networking site which has a microblogging system that allows users to post and interact with posts called "tweets".
+In this section, we analyze the Higgs Twitter Dataset collected by De Domenico et al. (2013) and is available at https://snap.stanford.edu/data/higgstwitter.html.
+This data was built by keeping track of the spreading process on Twitter before, during and after the announcement on July 4, 2012 of the discovery of a new particle with the elusive Higgs boson features.

-The data set contains a network of Twitter users who posted messages about this discovery between July 1, 2012, and July 7, 2012.
-Nodes in the network correspond to users, and an edge from node i to node j means node i follows node j.
-The data set also contains interactions (including retweets, mentions, and replies) between users with a time stamp.
-Here, we focus on the mention behavior as a feature of interest, which indicates a user mentioned other users when he/she posted on Twitter about the Higgs boson discovery.
-This feature is represented by a binary random variable $y{i,t}$, where $y{i,t} = 1$ indicates that user i mentioned other users in tweets about the discovery before a certain time t, and $y{i,t} = 0$ otherwise.
+The dataset contains a network of Twitter users who have posted messages on Twitter about this discovery between July 1, 2012 and July 7, 2012.
+Nodes in the network correspond to users and an edge from node i to j means node i follows node j.
+The dataset also contains interactions (including retweet, mention and reply) between users with time stamp.
+Here, we focus on the mention behavior as a feature of interest, which indicates a user mentioned other users when he/she posted some tweets on Twitter related to the Higgs boson discovery.
+This feature is represented by a binary random variable $y{i,t}$ , where $y{i,t} = 1$ indicates that user i already mentioned other users in the tweets about the discovery before a certain time t and $y{i,t} = 0$ otherwise.

-Because the network in the original data set has a large number of nodes, we consider a subset of the network by choosing the node that first showed the feature of interest, and then selecting those nodes that have a path with a length of no more than two to this node.
-This subnetwork has 1,757 nodes and is shown in Figure 2.
+Since the network in the original dataset has a large number of nodes, we consider a subset of the network by choosing the node that first showed the interested feature, and then selecting the nodes that have a path with length no more than 2 to this node.
+This subnetwork has 1757 nodes and is shown in Figure 2.
 The network structure does not change in this data.

-Because the announcement of the discovery was on July 4, 2012, the spread of the feature of interest after the announcement might not come from social influence in the network.
-Therefore, the time interval of interest is from July 1, 2012, to July 3, 2012.
-We divided this interval into six time steps, with t_1 12 p.m. of 7/1/2012 and t_6 12 a.m. of 7/4/2012; the gap between two neighboring time steps is 12 hours.
+Since the announcement of the discovery was on July 4, 2012, the spread of the feature of interest after the announcement might not come from social influence in the network.
+Therefore the time interval of interest is from July